1.3 oz single serve cup

 It tastes just like you remember—only better ;) If you’re curious about a specific flavor, check out the flavor page and the reviews!
 If you still need help, feel free to email us.

-Even though Magic Spoon looks and tastes like most cereals you’ll find at the grocery store, nutritionally, it’s lightyears ahead.
-Think of Magic Spoon as more of a high-end protein bar or keto smoothie.
-And at $1.95 per bowl, it’s far cheaper than many other healthy breakfast options (not to mention your morning coffee)!
-Making cereal with high nutritional value means working with more expensive ingredients than just sugar, corn, and wheat, but it’s all part of our commitment to bring you the best!
+Even though Magic Spoon looks and tastes like most cereals you’ll find at the grocery store, it's closer to a high-end protein bar or keto smoothie.
+And at $1.95 per bowl, it’s more cost-effective than many other typical breakfast options (not to mention your morning coffee)!
+Making cereal with high protein and low sugar means working with more expensive ingredients than just sugar, corn, and wheat, but it’s all part of our commitment to bring you the best!